YashwanthS-7/Stock-Data-Predictor-ML-Model/README.md

-# Stock-Data-Predictor-ML-Model
+# Stock-Trend-Predictor-ML-Model
-Simple Stock Data Predictor ML Model
+Simple Stock Trend Predictor ML Model

 ## To run this model:
   1. Clone this Repository